 As long as it remains in the trust, the income isn’t subject to taxes, so you’re earning even more on pre-tax dollars.
 And when the trust assets finally pass to the charity, that donation won’t be subject to estate or income taxes.

 Because CRTs come with very specific and complex requirements surrounding their creation, operation, and the responsibilities of the trustee, it’s vital that you consult with us, your Personal Family Lawyer® if you are considering setting up a CRT.
+Meanwhile, review our previous post for an in-depth look at how charitable remainder trusts work and the numerous tax-saving and income benefits they offer.

 Enlist Our Support